nikomatsakis/babysteps/source/_posts/2015-10-08-virtual-structs-part-4-extended-enums-and-thin-traits.markdown

 ### Conclusion

-Let me lead with my conclusion: **while I still want the "extended enums" proposal, I *lean* towards implementing the Thin Traits proposal now, and returning to something like Extended Enums afterwards (or at some later time)**.
-My reasoning is that the "thin traits" proposal can be seen as a design pattern lying latent in the Extended Enums proposal.
-Basically, once we implement "specialization", which I want for a wide variety of reasons, we *almost* get Thin Traits for free.
+Let me lead with my conclusion: **while I still want the Extended Enums proposal, I *lean* towards implementing the Thin Traits proposal now, and returning to something like Extended Enums afterwards (or at some later time)**.
+My reasoning is that the Thin Traits proposal can be seen as a design pattern lying latent in the Extended Enums proposal.
+Basically, once we implement [specialization][], which I want for a wide variety of reasons, we *almost* get Thin Traits for free.
 And the Thin Traits pattern is useful enough that it's working taking that extra step.